Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

+The first exoplanet map was of HD 189733b at 8$~\mu$m \cite{Knutson2007}.
+It showed an eastward shifted hotspot on the planet, in line with theoretical predictions of equatorial, super-rotating jets \cite{Showman2002}.
+With the exception of HD 189733b \cite{Knutson2007,Knutson2009}, 55 Cancri e \cite{Demory2016,Angelo2017}, CoRoT-2b \cite{Dang2018}, and WASP-43b \cite{Spiderman}, WASP-103b \cite{Kreidberg2018}, and KELT-1b \cite{Beatty2018}, most phase curves have been fit and published without considering the brightness maps that could have produced them.

-In the following subsections, we distinguish between two problematic cases: negative phase curves, and positive phase curves that imply negative brightness maps, and explain how we handle these problematic cases.
-We summarize the suite of phase curves in \cref{table:roguesgallery}. \floattable
+We distinguish between two problematic cases: negative phase curves, and positive phase curves that imply negative brightness maps, and explain how we handle these problematic cases.
+We summarize the suite of phase curves in Supplementary Table 3.